kagenti/mcp-gateway/docs/design/overview.md

 ### Vision

-Provide an envoy based integration that allows teams and platform engineers to be able to operate and collaborate to expose MCP servers via a gateway as secure and protected services just as they do with existing RESTFul based APIs.
+Provide an Envoy based integration that allows teams and platform engineers to be able to operate and collaborate to expose MCP servers via a gateway as secure and protected services just as they do with existing RESTFul based APIs.

 **Design Constraints**